mercurius-js/cache/README.md

 - **policy~extendKey**

-extend the key to cache responses by different request, for example to enable custom cache per user; see [examples/cache-per-user.js](examples/cache-per-user.js) for a complete use case.
+extend the key to cache responses by different request, for example to enable custom cache per user.
+See [examples/cache-per-user.js](examples/cache-per-user.js) for a complete use case.
 Example

 ```js